 Praise: “We’re so thrilled you put in your best work and would love to extend our congratulations.
 Good job, as always.”

 Constructive comments: “We want you to embody our company’s ethics and standards.
 Here are a few suggestions we can work on to improve that.”

-Example: “Employee has focused on their tasks without giving in to distractions and been able to handle unavoidable distractions in the workplace without degrading their work performance.”
+Example: “Employees have focused on their tasks without giving in to distractions and been able to handle unavoidable distractions in the workplace without degrading their work performance.”

 Praise: “We love how you’re able to tackle a job and get it done without breaking from it.”

 Constructive comments: “Sometimes it seems like you’re distracted.
 Are there any tasks that you’re doing that seem like too much of a strain of attention, or anything distracting you we can change?”